← Back to Cue Cards Hub

 Ready to listenBand 9 Audio

-I’d like to recount a rather embarrassing minor accident that happened to me about six months ago while I was attempting to build a bookshelf from a flat-pack kit.
-I was feeling quite overconfident about my DIY skills and was trying to tighten a stubborn screw while standing precariously on a kitchen chair.
-Suddenly, the chair slipped, and I went tumbling down like a house of cards.
-I didn't suffer any life-threatening injuries, but I did knock over a large cup of coffee that drenched my brand-new rug and college textbooks.
-I also ended up with a spectacular bruise on my ego.
-Once the initial shock wore off, I couldn't help but see the funny side of the situation.
-It was a timely reality check that taught me that cutting corners to save five minutes usually ends up taking twice as long in the end.
+I’d like to recount a rather embarrassing and slightly painful minor accident that happened to me about six months ago while I was attempting—quite unsuccessfully, I might add—to build a massive bookshelf from a flat-pack kit I’d ordered online.
+To be perfectly honest, I was feeling incredibly overconfident about my DIY skills that afternoon.
+I had just finished watching a couple of home renovation shows and thought, "How hard can it be?"
+I was trying to tighten a particularly stubborn, poorly-aligned screw at the very top of the frame.
+Instead of going to the garage to get a proper ladder like a sensible person, I decided to stand precariously on a rickety kitchen chair.
+Suddenly, as I leaned in to apply more pressure, the chair slipped on the hardwood floor, and I went tumbling down like a house of cards.
+I didn't suffer any life-threatening or permanent injuries, thank goodness, but I did manage to knock over a large, full cup of black coffee that I’d stupidly left on the edge of the table.
+It drenched my brand-new rug and several of my expensive college textbooks.
+I also ended up with a quite spectacular, purple bruise on my left leg and an even bigger bruise on my ego.
+Once the initial shock and the low-level throbbing in my leg wore off, I couldn't help but see the absurdly funny side of the whole situation.
+I must have looked ridiculous flailing around on the floor.
+However, it was a very timely and necessary reality check that taught me a valuable lesson: cutting corners to save five minutes usually ends up taking twice as long and costing twice as much in the end.
+I eventually finished the bookshelf, but I did it while firmly planted on the ground, following the instructions to the letter.
+It’s now a standing joke in my house that I’m banned from using any tools without adult supervision.

 ✨ Natural Vocabulary Used